dvrch/Straightforward-Obsidian2Latex-DV/example_vault/✍Writing/embedded with sections.md

-# Section 1 of embedded
+# Section 1 of embedded By me
 ## subsection 1 of embedded